 Evidence requirements and tips

-Interviewers will need to verify your evidence in a short time so please keep the below in mind when organising the evidence you will upload, as poorly organised/presented documents may mean achievements cannot be verified; organisation skills are a requirement for IMT trainees!
+Assessors will need to verify evidence in a short time so please keep the below in mind when organising the evidence you will upload, as poorly organised/presented documents may mean achievements cannot be verified; organisation skills are a requirement for IMT trainees!

 - Only evidence supporting each of the claimed achievements should be uploaded.
 There is no requirement to upload any additional documents or achievements if they are not directly related to the scoring domain where points are being claimed.